-The drug & alcohol abuse treatment centers below are listed in order of distance to the center of Alabama.
-To get more more info on any of the select drug & alcohol rehabs, such as type of treatment, addiction treatment setting, insurances accepted and more, click on the listing.
+The addiction recovery centers below are listed in order of distance to the center of Alabama.
+To get more more information on any of the desired drug & alcohol rehabilitation faclities, such as type of care, addiction treatment setting, payment options and more, click on the listing.

-Types of Treatment Available in Alabama
+Types of Drug & Alcohol Abuse Treatment & Rehabilitation Centers in Alabama

-Insurance and Financial Obligations Associated With Drug & Alcohol Rehab in Alabama
+Insurance and Costs Associated With Addiction Treatment in Alabama

-Addiction Recovery in Alabama and most parts of the country can be very costly.
-If you have private insurance, most drug rehabs and addiction treatment centers will be able to aid you for detox, inpatient, and continuing care.
-If you do not have healthcare coverage], you will be forced to either pay yourself or admit to a state funded/medicaid center.
+Drug & Alcohol Rehab in Alabama and most parts of the country can be very costly.
+If you have private insurance, most addiction treatment & rehabilitation treatment centers will be able to aid you for detox, inpatient, and continuing care.
+If you are uninsured, you will be forced to either pay yourself or admit to a state funded/medicaid program.

 Most of the major medical insurance companies such as Blue Cross Blue Shield, Aetna, United Health, Cigna, and others will cover all types of addiction treatment.
 Whether you have a PPO insurance policy, HMO, medicare or medicaid, call us today and we can help you find the ideal Alabama drug and alcohol rehab center.

 Choosing the Right Alabama Drug & Alcohol Rehab